 - Wireworms and grubs can be a problem for any root crop

-- We had a problem with pill bugs eating the potatoes last year.
-We’re using diatomaceous earth to help this year.
+- We had a problem with pill bugs eating the potatoes.
+We’re using diatomaceous earth to help.

 - Nematodes may be a problem and you can add beneficial nematodes if you have poorly colored or deformed potatoes

 - Sweet potatoes have very few pest and problems.
 In fact, Teri from Homestead Honey likes to grow sweet potatoes for a winter storage crop instead of winter squash for this very reason.

 - Unlike regular potatoes, sweet potatoes vines won’t die back when they’re ready to be harvested.
 They will die when the first frost hits.

 - Anytime between 100-120 days your potatoes will be ready.
 When you’re ready to harvest, just pull up the vines and use a digging fork to dig them up.
 Kids love this job!

 - Harvest before first frost (although some of ours have gone through our mild winter in the ground just fine)

 - Sweet potatoes need to be cured before storage.
 They need to held at 85-90°F and 80-90% humidity for 5-7 days.
 This will help them not dry out.

 - To store they need to be kept at 55°F or higher.
 They’ll begin to rot if its lower.